|Air Pollution Control Program fact sheet||

 Does all of the money have to be spent in a particular area or on one particular type of project?

 No, stakeholder input is critical to develop the beneficiary mitigation plan.
 The draft plan will describe the types of projects and any target areas the state will prioritize when soliciting and selecting projects.
 Your input on these decisions is important.
 Please provide public comment.
-Share your thoughts and insight on how to distribute the money.
+Share your thoughts and insight regarding how to distribute the money.

 How can I keep updated on the status?